 The most important part of any camera is the lens, which directs light in ways that create images to mirror reality.
 Today’s photographic lenses are sophisticated instruments composed of multiple elements (individual glass or plastic lens discs), paired with an aperture, shutter, and controls, all arranged along a central axis, and held within the lens casing.

-Near-eye displays – like those used in augmented (AR), virtual (VR), and mixed (MR) reality devices – project visual objects and information in close proximity to the human eye, sometimes encompassing the user’s entire angular field of view.
+Near-eye displays – like those used in augmented (AR), virtual (VR), and mixed (MR) reality devices – project virtual objects and information in close proximity to the human eye, sometimes encompassing the user’s entire angular field of view.
 This proximity not only magnifies display projections, but also enhances defects like non-uniformity, line and pixel defects, poor image clarity, and image positioning issues.